TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Consider adding "+1 times" to resize calculation
+	- Also automatically "not tile" *during resizing* if it's less than original

+- "File is missing" needs to disappear if the deleted resource wasn't used anywhere

+- Aquarium - We only really need to think how we'd do it manually and support it in the editor
+	- The rest is only about automatized placement, we shouldn't worry about these two simultaneously

+- Is our model still incomplete?
+	- If we allow specifying custom resources in the aquarium node,
+		- we will need to implement the non-physical override for the officials as well
+	- Also think where creating organisms fits into this all
+		- Are they just in the foreground domain? (esp. the insects must be foreground)
+	- We shouldn't worry about duplicate flavours
+		- at least the image defs won't be reused

+- Map caching/compilation
+	- This can be an easy bin file in cache
+	- Or even an adjacent file
+	- The bin file can hold a stamp inside with both the game's version and last_write_time
+	- so we don't even need a folder for that, but it might be nice

 - What do we make official?
 	- Vent sprites certainly because we already have an official vent physical material
 	- Maybe some complex-shaped stuff